Haltarys/Software-list/README.md

 # Software-list
-List of useful softwares to install (for me)
+List of useful (to me) softwares to install.

 ## List